 Main screen of the app, where you can see your and your friends’ locations.

-Edit your location by dragging the marker onto the map, stop sharing your position, or rely on your browser/device location (consent needed).
+Edit your location by dragging the marker onto the map, stop sharing your position, or rely on your device location (consent needed).
+Filter for username in case of searching for someone specific.

 Settings

+The contact-administration page.
 Look for not-yet-connected people by username, change the name by which people may find you.
+Sign-out to try another test-user or check back later.

 Technologies